PLC ladder logic timers are often used in PLC programs in many different ways.

 Next, I will discuss what happens to the PLC on-delay timer when the selector switch gets turned on and off.

-– When you turn on the selector switch, the timer enabled bit and timer timing bit turn on and the timer’s accumulated value starts accumulating time.
+- When you turn on the selector switch in the PLC timer diagram, the timer enabled bit and timer timing bit turn on, and the timer’s accumulator starts accumulating time.

 - If you leave the selector switch on, the timer’s accumulated value will reach ten thousand.
 When it does, the timer will stop accumulating time, the timer timing bit will turn off, and the timer done bit will turn on.